 • Use a pen needle or insulin pump instead of vials and syringes.
 Pen needles and insulin pumps are less likely to cause spills than vials and syringes.

-• Keep your insulin in a cool, dry place.
-Insulin should be stored in a cool, dry place, away from direct sunlight.
+• Keep your insulin in a cool, dry place, away from direct sunlight.
 Do not store insulin in the refrigerator or freezer.

 • Label your insulin clearly with the date and time it was opened.
-This will help you to track how long the insulin has been opened and to ensure that it’s still safe to use.
+This will help you track its opening time and ensure its safety.

 • Dispose of expired or unused insulin properly.
 Expired or unused insulin should be disposed of properly.
 Do not flush it down the toilet or throw it in the trash.

-Insulin Vial And Needles On A Blck Table
+Insulin Vial And Needles On A Black Table Top

 Conclusion

-Spilled insulin on the skin is not a medical emergency, but it’s important to take steps to clean the area and monitor for any signs of problems.
+Spilled insulin on the skin is not a medical emergency, but cleaning the area and monitoring for any signs of problems is essential.
 That’s because spilled insulin can cause skin irritation or an allergic reaction in some people.

-Preventive measures include being careful when handling insulin, storing insulin in a safe place, and not using insulin that has been spilled.
+Preventive measures include being careful when handling insulin, storing it safely, and not using it if it has been spilled.

-If you do spill insulin, it’s important to wash the area with soap and water immediately.
-If you experience any skin irritation or an allergic reaction after spilling insulin, you should see a doctor.
+If you spill insulin, wash the area with soap and water immediately.
+See a doctor if you experience skin irritation or an allergic reaction after spilling insulin.

 Sources